 "They say you can begin to judge the talent, and character of a musician by the company that they keep.
-Well if that is the case, Australian transplant drummer Andrew Swift has a lot going for him."
+Well if that is the case, Australian transplant Andrew Swift has a lot going for him."
 Jeff Krow, AudiophileAudition.com

-In 2012, Swift released his debut CD as a leader, Swift Kick, which finds him in the good company of George Cables, Ryan Kisor, Eric Alexander, Dwayne Burno, and Wycliffe Gordon.
+In 2012, Swift released his debut CD as a leader, Swift Kick, which found him on drums in the good company of George Cables, Ryan Kisor, Eric Alexander, Dwayne Burno, and Wycliffe Gordon.
 Described by AllAboutJazz.com as “smart jazz that does not brag or indulge in over composition or arrangement”, Swift Kick reached #13 on the JazzWeek radio charts in the US, and ranked #58 on JazzWeek’s list of Top 100 Albums of 2012.

 Aside from performing regularly in the clubs of New York City, Swift has performed at the Monterey Jazz Festival, Saint Lucia Jazz and Arts Festival, Essence Festival, the Kennedy Center, the Apollo Theater, and the Sydney Opera House.
 He currently teaches audio production at Manhattanville College, and his drumming can be heard on T.V. commercials for Select Sector SPDRs.
 Swift loves to cook and now that he uses drumsticks to play the drums, he often eats with chopsticks.